UCLNatSci/Electromagnetism-Fluids-and-Waves/_build/html/_sources/waves/longitudinal.md

 ## Wave Equation in higher dimensions

-We can extend this to higher dimensions, packaging the spatial derivatives up into the Laplacian
+We can extend the wave equation to a higher number of dimensions, packaging the spatial derivatives up into the Laplacian
 $\nabla^2$ (sometimes written $\Delta$)
 ```{math}
 :label: WaveEqn3D
 \nabla^2 u = \frac{1}{c^2} \frac{\partial^2 u}{\partial t^2}
 ```
-where in cartesian coordinates
+which in cartesian coordinates takes the form:
 ```{math}
 \nabla &=& \left(\frac{\partial}{\partial x},\,\frac{\partial}{\partial y},\, \frac{\partial}{\partial z}\right) \\
 \nabla^2 &=& \nabla\cdot \nabla
 ```
+but in different coordinate systems can take other forms.
 These derivatives are sometimes repackaged up with the d'Alembertian $\Box$
 ```{math}
 \Box \,u = \frac{1}{c^2} \frac{\partial^2 u}{\partial t^2} - \nabla^2 u
 ```